cofoeducistudent/tam-ms1-c/README.md

 # **FEATURES**
 ---
 As previously stated, the website will contain a few features.
-Some have been requested by BEF **(Explicitly)** and others will be implemented by the developer, because it makes sense for acheiving the overall solution **(Implicit)**
+Some have been requested by BEF **(Explicitly)** and others will be implemented by the developer because it makes sense for achieving the overall solution **(Implicit)**

 |Item No.|Scope Item|In/Out|Type|Objective|
 |:---:|:---:|:---:|:---:|:---|